1n4r1/1n4r1.github.io/_posts/2020-06-10-Hackthebox-Forest-Walkthrough.md

 ```

 #### 3. Data import to Bloodhound
-You can just drag/drop the zip file you downloaded or 'Upload data' menu on the right side of BloodHound.<br>
+You can just drag/drop the zip file you downloaded or use 'Upload data' menu on the right side of BloodHound.
-Or you can use 'Upload Data' on the right side menu.

 #### 4. Find a shortest way to Admin Users
 Click 'Pathfinding' of the top menu.
 We can Look for a shortest way from 'SVC-ALFRESCO' to 'DOMAIN ADMINS'.